 Here are some general

-examples, see the WISE Journal of Engineering & Public
+examples of past work, see the WISE Journal of Engineering & Public

 In addition to your WISE assignments, WISE sponsoring societies